OliverSpeir/portfolio/src/content/blog/nodemailer.md

 ---
 title: "Nodemailer"
-description: "How to set up a serverless function that sends emails"
+description: "How to set up a serverless function that sends emails and use it on a static website"
 ogImage: "../../assets/imgs/nodemailer.png"
 date: 2024-01-17T03:21:44Z
 ---

 # Creating an endpoint that sends emails

-The concept here is you have a contact form and you want to be able to send emails when someone submits this
+The concept here is you a static site with a contact form, and you want to be able to have your contact form send an email when it is submitted.

-## Implementation options

-1. Your function can return a redirect
-2. Your function can return a 200 status

-If you want your form to work without javascript, you'll want to return a redirect (it can be that same url as your form, or with a #id)
+This post will outline using a serverless function to accomplish this.
+This function will be a [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) meaning it will work with or without javascript.

 ## Serverless function